StructuralEquationModels/StructuralEquationModels.jl/docs/src/tutorials/first_model.md

 you may visit the sections on [Model specification](@ref), [Model construction](@ref), [Model fitting](@ref) and [Model inspection](@ref).

-If you want to learn how to extend the package (e.g., add a new loss function), you may visit the developer documentation (XXX).
+If you want to learn how to extend the package (e.g., add a new loss function), you may visit [Extending the package](@ref).